Pet Protect Header Image

 Is my pet covered for foreign travel?

-Yes, cats and dogs are covered for up to 31 days foreign travel per year in conjunction with the government's PETS travel scheme.
-To activate this cover, call us on 0345 602 4797.
-Cover varies between policies.
+Yes, cats and dogs are covered for a certain period of time for foreign travel per year in conjunction with the government's PETS travel scheme.
+Cover varies between policies so please check your policy documents.

 Will you pay for medication bought online?